oddbird/oddsite/content/2013/12/30/sixth-year.rst

 - `We <https://github.com/jgerigmeyer>`_ `released
   <https://github.com/carljm>`_ `code <https://github.com/ericam>`_
   (and even maintained most of it afterwards!)
-  Because we like open-source software, and wouldn't be here without it.
+  Because we like open source software, and wouldn't be here without it.

 - We sponsored `SassConf`_ and are silver sponsors of `PyCon`_ 2014.
 It's one